OZTaekOppa/FastaHandler/README.md

 ## Brief Background
-**FastaHandler**, created by Hyungtaek Jung at the [National Centre for Indigenous Genomics](https://ncig.anu.edu.au/) at [The Australian National University](https://www.anu.edu.au/), is a Python script suite for efficient FASTA file management.
-It boasts 26 work modules to ease input/output processes, covering various aspects of FASTA data analysis, including post-processing and format conversion.
-Optimised for life science datasets, **FastaHandler** is a CLI application tested across different FASTA formats.
-The toolkit has been successfully tested on 3 Gb FASTA files (e.g. human, plant and animal genomes) using 2 CPUs and 10 GB of RAM.
+**FastaHandler**, developed by Hyungtaek Jung at the [National Centre for Indigenous Genomics](https://ncig.anu.edu.au/) at [The Australian National University](https://www.anu.edu.au/), is a Python toolkit for efficient FASTA file management.
+It provides 26 dedicated modules to streamline input/output handling, post-processing, and format conversion for FASTA data.
+Optimised for life science applications, **FastaHandler** is a command-line tool tested across multiple FASTA formats and validated on large datasets (up to 3 Gb human, plant, and animal genomes) using 2 CPUs and 10 GB RAM.
+For larger datasets, higher computational resources may be required on Linux, HPC, or cloud platforms.

+## Objectives
-For much larger datasets, users should anticipate higher computational demands and consider running on Linux, HPC, or cloud platforms. **FastaHandler** is designed to help researchers perform FASTA manipulations quickly and reproducibly, complementing existing bioinformatics tools and supporting high standards of reproducibility in the NGS era.
+**FastaHandler** enables researchers to perform FASTA manipulations quickly, reproducibly, and at scale, complementing existing bioinformatics tools and supporting high standards of reproducibility in the Next-Generation Sequencing (NGS) era.
+Although primarily focused on FASTA file manipulation, several modules are also tailored for pangenome input file preparation, expanding its utility in genome assembly and comparative genomics.

 ## Citation
 Hyungtaek Jung.
 2025: **FastaHandler**: An easy Python-based toolset for handling fasta files, [Genetics TBA](https://www.biorxiv.org/XXXX).